 At Peak Health, we delegate only provider credentialing.
 A function may be fully or partially delegated.
 Full delegation allows all activities of a function to be delegated.
 With partial delegation, only some of the activities associated with a particular function will be delegated.
 For example, partial delegation of utilization management might mean that referral management is delegated, while Peak Health retains the utilization management of inpatient services for members.
-The decision of which functions may be considered for delegation is determined by the type of contract a delegate has with Peak Health, as well as the ability of the delegate to perform the function pursuant to Peak Health's policies and procedures.
+The decision of which functions may be considered for delegate to perform the function pursuant to Peak Health's policies and procedures.
 The decision also is determined by accreditation organization standards, state/federal regulatory requirements, and whether the delegate accepts the required oversight of the function by Peak Health.